 13. Try Your Hand at Pet Photography

-If you’re lucky enough to have a pet at home, this could be the perfect time to try out some pet photography.
-There are many different approaches you can take with this.
+If you’re lucky enough to have a pet, this could be the perfect time to try out some pet photography ideas at home.
+There are many approaches you can take with this.
 You can go down the flash route, though if you have a jumpy or anxious pet, this probably isn’t the best idea.

 The other way you can do this is by shooting in natural light.
 While this might be more challenging, it’s a great way to develop some techniques for getting your pet to focus, or learn to adapt to the unpredictable nature of your pet and get shots, fast.

 Whatever you choose to do, this can be a great way of developing a new bond with your pet and get some truly stunning pet portraits at the same time.

 14. Make Prints of Your Photos

 One thing that many photographers would love to do is make their own prints.
 And while large-format industrial printers are out of the reach of most of us, a small ink jet photo printer is within reach for most.
 These small printers are a great way of printing smaller print photos, which you can then frame and mount wherever you please.

 While printing might not be completely financially feasible, it is a good idea to have a number of physical prints in a portfolio, and it definitely brings a certain level of satisfaction.

 Products like watches, beverages, rings, small computer accessories, photography accessories are perfect as subjects for product photography set up on a budget.
 You can find out how to set up a photography studio for less than $1000.

 For those reeling under the pressures of having to find a way to survive without an income during this time of crisis, even a thousand dollars is a lot of money.
 Luckily, there are plenty of things you can use that are probably already in your house.

 One thing that we can all do now that we have a lot of time on our hands is to do an online photography course.
 Now is the perfect time to stay ahead of the competition and expand your skillset a little further.